 Recreation programs and facilities

 All facilities have updated health and safety measures in place.
 Please register and pay for drop-in programs in advance at guelph.ca/recenroll or call 519-837-5699.
 Space is limited.
 Walk-ins are discouraged unless you need to pay with cash.

 To book a pool, arena or meeting room, call 519-837-5678 or email [email protected]

 Centennial and Exhibition Park arenas are open.

-Evergreen Seniors Community Centre will open for rentals and registered programs on October 18.
+Evergreen Seniors Community Centre is open for rentals and registered programs.
 The Guelph Wellington Seniors’ Association is not offering in-person activities at the Evergreen, but the City’s seniors’ programs will resume this fall.
 The dining room remains closed.

-Guelph Sports Dome reopens for community rentals on October 18.
+Guelph Sports Dome is open for community rentals.

 Victoria Road Recreation Centre service counter, arena and pool are open.
 Meeting room rentals remain closed until further notice.